-The Bible is the inspired Word of God (theopnuestos).
+The Bible is the inspired Word of God (in Greek: theopnuestos).
 God superintended the human authors of Scripture so that, using their own personalities, they composed without error God’s revelation to mankind.
 The Bible is completely true and correct as originally written.
 It is the complete revelation of God’s will for the salvation of His elect, sufficient and authoritative for faith and life, and there are no other writings similarly inspired by God (2 Tim 3:16-17, 2 Pet 1:20-21).

 God is one, yet exists eternally in three Persons: Father, Son, and Holy Spirit.
-The Father, Son, and Holy Spirit are three eternal Persons who equally share one infinite, undivided divine nature.
-They are One (against Tri-thesim), distinct (against Unitarianism), and simultaneous (against Modalism).
+The Father, Son, and Holy Spirit are three eternal Persons who equally share one infinite, undivided, divine nature.
+They are One (against Tri-theism), distinct (against Unitarianism), and simultaneous (against Modalism).
 God has revealed Himself in nature, in Scripture, and in man’s conscience as the Creator, Lawgiver, and Judge.
 He is absolutely sovereign over all aspects of His creation and in the lives of His creatures.
 He sustains all things and by His providence He orders the affairs of men and nations according to His perfect decree and for His eternal purposes.
 He is infinite in power, knowledge, and presence (omnipotent, omniscient, and omnipresent).
 He is holy, immutable, perfectly righteous, and loving in all His ways (Deut 6:4, 1 Cor 8:6, Jn 1:1-3).

 Human beings were created in the image of God to have perfect fellowship with Him.
 Tempted by Satan, man rebelled against the command of God and fell into sin.
 In our natural state, we are all “in Adam” as his descendants.
-As a result of his failure in the Garden, every human being is born corrupted and guilty before a holy God.
+As a result of Adam's failure in the Garden, every human being is born corrupted and guilty before a holy God.
 We are in bondage to the law of sin, inclined toward self, and disobedient to God’s moral law.
 Until God regenerates our hearts, we are incapable of inclining ourselves toward God in repentance (Rom 1:18-32, 3:10-18, 3:23, 5:12-21, Eph 2:1-5).

 As outlined at the Council of Chalcedon in A.D.
 451, there are four essential principles that constitute a proper understanding of Christ: (1) Jesus Christ is true God, consubstantial with the Father regarding His divinity; (2) Jesus Christ is true Man, consubstantial with man regarding His humanity, yet without sin; (3) Jesus Christ is One Person who possesses a divine nature and a human nature; and (4) The two natures of Christ remain distinct, without division or separation and without change or confusion.
 Jesus Christ became fully human by a miraculous conception and virgin birth.
 He retained His attributes as deity, yet voluntarily laid aside the independent use of those attributes and took on an additional (human) nature in order to experience life as a human being and to live a life of perfect obedience to the Father.
 He voluntarily laid down His life on the Cross as a substitutionary atonement for mankind.
 He rose bodily from the grave, having satisfied God’s divine justice and accomplishing salvation for those who trust in Him.
 He achieved victory over death and the power of evil and ascended into heaven where, as the mediator between God and man, He continually intercedes for His people.
 (Jn 1:1-3, Col 1:15-23, Phil 2:5-11, Heb 1:1-4, 1 Jn 2:1-2)